Inside: Do you know what to look for in a home daycare? This article discussed things to look for in a daycare and especially an in home daycare.

 Your kids are your top priority and it’s of the utmost importance to find them the best care you can afford.
 Don’t settle for less than the best.
 Make sure you do thorough research and background checks on any and all candidates.
 Especially if you’re looking for someone to come into your home or nanny your children exclusively.

-Here’s what I think you should look for in a daycare or home babysitting service:
+Here’s what to look for in a home daycare or home babysitting service:

 - Not spotless because, well, that’s near impossible.
 But the home/area should be free of filth and cleaned on a regular basis.
 Constant dirty dishes, trash, and debris are breeding grounds for bacteria, but also cause accidents and trip hazards for caregivers and children.